 The initial strategy is as I have written about above.

 If you are a beginner affiliate marketer, the following sequence will get started on the right track.

 - Choose a domain name, it can be relevant to your niche, but it does not have to be

 - Get a good understanding of WordPress, or whatever website-building platform you are using.

 - Get about us, and the government-required privacy pages done.

 - Get some understanding of Search Engine Optimization and keyword research

-  - Get 30 pages of 1000 (?), plus words content done ASAP.
+- Get 30 pages of 1000 (?), plus words of content done ASAP.
 1,000 is an arbitrary number, enough words to get your point across, but it must be quality and relevant to your reader.
-I cheat this SEO tool gives me the average word count of my opposition, plus headings and other SEO stuff.
+I cheat and use an SEO tool that gives me the average word count of my opposition, plus headings and other SEO stuff.